The Blacksmith’s Daughter – Chapter 22 – 1955

 We felt quite suitably chastened and soundly rebuked and felt rather ashamed of ourselves.

 Easter Monday was a Young Folk’s outing and a hike and the young people all gathered out the front of Myers waiting to catch a bus to the terminus from where we were going to walk to Waterfall Gully.
-We walked up the Waterfall Gully road first and then crossed over a fence and of course I ripped my dress in the process, then we followed an old track by the side of a creek.
+We walked up the Waterfall Gully road first and then crossed over a fence and of course, I ripped my dress in the process, then we followed an old track by the side of a creek.
 Rosalie Martin and I were in the lead most of the way and it wasn’t long before we began to settle into three separate groups.
-The leaders, the middle group and then the stragglers.
-We walked on for ages across hill and dale.
+The leaders, the middle group, and then the stragglers.
+We walked on for ages across “hill and dale”.

 Rosalie and I walked for part of the way with Ron and Rob Hicks.
 They are both so tall.
-Ron used to attend Unley High School when I was in first year.
-Suddenly we heard someone yodelling behind us.
+Ron used to attend Unley High School when I was in my first year.
+Suddenly we heard someone yodeling behind us.
 We looked around and saw some Italian fellow who had followed us from the bus.
 He kept on singing some Italian song and coming out with “I love you” here and there.
 We had dinner at about half past 12 and continued on.
 By this time Rosalie Martin, Jan Randall and a few others were way ahead of the others.

-Next day I woke up feeling very tired and didn’t feel up to playing a hard game of Softball in the afternoon so I stayed home.
+The next day I woke up feeling very tired and didn’t feel up to playing a hard game of Softball in the afternoon so I stayed home.
 The next day I did go to school, but missed hockey practice and incurred Miss Dunn’s wrath.
 Geography class was the only bright spot in the day, for us, but not for Mr Pedrick.
 In the evening Wendy Swain rang up and asked what we were supposed to be doing for homework.
 “Naughty girl,” I said with tongue in cheek, “you should never forget to check for homework at the end of the day.”

 Sports day was coming up so everyone was practicing for the various events.
 Colleen Robjohns came second in the hop step and jump practice.
 She was so good at it and had such long legs.
 I had applied to have my team status embroidered on my blazer.
 I could have the crossed softball bats because I was in the Softball “A” team, but not the crossed hockey sticks because I hadn’t been in the “A” Grade Hockey team for a full year.
-The girl’s softball team and the boys baseball teams had decided to play a match together and so I went for a long walk with Jimmy Luke to organize
+The girl’s softball team and the boys’ baseball teams had decided to play a match together and so I went for a long walk with Jimmy Luke to organize

 this match.
 A bit later Robert Oertel told me that in the practice for the relay, our runners had not been running far enough.
-He told me to come out first lesson Tuesday and he would practice with us and show us how far to run.
+He told me to come out the first lesson Tuesday and he would practice with us and show us how far to run.

 It was Opera Practice after school and Mr McKie spent his time trying to cut down the numbers in the opera because he only wanted 70 girls in it, but no one wanted to drop out.
 I was lucky because Roger Griggs could always get music for me when copies were scarce so I didn’t have to worry about not being able to attend practices because of not having the music.

-Sports day came at last and Andrew McIntosh won the senior cup and Robert Oertel was runner up.
+Sports day came at last and Andrew McIntosh won the senior cup and Robert Oertel was runner-up.
 All together Robert broke four records.
 One evening I stayed home and had great fun playing games with Dad.
 He would throw a rubber on the wall making it bounce off in all directions and I would try to catch it.
-They say “small things amuse small minds.”
+They say, “small things amuse small minds.”

-Wendy Swain hadn’t been feeling very well since Sport’s day, too much exercise I think it must have been.
+Wendy Swain hadn’t been feeling very well since sports day, too much exercise I think it must have been.
 From Sport’s day it was only 13 days to the Melbourne visit, and this time Unley High School Boy’s teams were going to Melbourne and the girl’s teams coming to Adelaide.
 I was glad that the exchange would take over as the topic of conversation instead of Sports day, but before the Melbourne visit there was to be a hockey match between the Staff and the “A” hockey team and I was looking forward to that.
 Then to my great frustration, Miss Grosvenor the headmistress came back from being absent from school for some time.
 When she heard about the proposed match between the girls and boys baseball and softball teams, she made us cancel it!
 I was so angry because I had looked forward to that match for weeks.
 What a wowser!
 I think Miss Grosvenor must have been Queen Victoria’s sister or something.

 Not only was the match cancelled, but once again she had said that when the Melbourne girls came over there would be no boys permitted to attend the social.
 How I wished that she would retire.
 I was so angry I really felt like I needed a “lift” so I decided to visit the Manser’s because I knew they would cheer me up.
 Whenever I went to the Mansers we all just seem to talk and talk and talk.
 Mrs Manser was such a muddler, and her place was always in chaos because she had so many young children but she was so placid and peaceful.

-Manser, Jack 1950s Manser, Kath 1950s.
 She was also pretty deaf and so that probably helped the peacefulness because she lived in her own quiet world.
 If I asked her a question she would look up and say, “What was that Deah?” and smile so peacefully at me.
 I really loved her and Mr Manser.
 His name was John, but everyone called him “Jack” too, so that made three “Jacks” in the Manser family.
 After being at the Manser’s place I went to Wendy Swain’s place and we played scrabble.
 In the evening, Bob Martin called to pick me up and take me to the meeting.

 September1955 was the Royal Show again, and the Wurfel’s came down again to show their Clydesdale horse in the heavy horse division of the Royal Show and once again I was able to lead the horse in the Grand Parade.
 After the Parade, Mr Wurfel, Nancy King, Keith, Max and a few other country boys who were staying at the show grounds piled into two taxis and drove off to watch the football at Adelaide oval.
-Sturt was playing against Torrens and Sturt won.
-We lost Ken, Keith and Mr Wurfel sometime during the game and we were walking back into town and were just passing the city baths when we met up with them again.

 We walked back level to Currie street and caught the bus to the show grounds.
 When we got there we found Mrs Wurfel and Mum still there and Mum asked me where Nancy King was.
 When I told her that she had gone home to get ready for the choral class concert and that meant that we didn’t have to take her home, Mum decided to stay at the show.
 We had tea and then the boys went out to play football and Mum, Mrs Wurfel and a Mrs Bennett who had come down from Pinnaroo bringing Trevor and Max with them, went for a walk to see the baking exhibits.
 The rest of us went to watch the trotting.